flux-framework/flux-operator/docs/getting_started/custom-resource-definition.md

 ```

 As a good example use case, we use an `asFlux` prefix to run any particular flux command
 as the flux user.
-This defaults to the following:
+This defaults to the following giving you have the default `runAsFluxUser` to true:

 ```bash
 asFlux="sudo -u flux -E PYTHONPATH=$PYTHONPATH -E PATH=$PATH"